 The first thing I saw by Steve McQueen was Deadpan, the short film that was part of his Turner Prize winning exhibition in 1999.
 In it McQueen himself stands in front of a dilapidated shack, the facade of which falls down onto him although he remains unharmed due to the precise positioning of an empty window frame from that passes around him as the rest crashes to the ground.
 The shot is then repeated from numerous camera angles.
 The piece was a direct reference to Steamboat Bill Jnr, the 1928 Buster Keaton film that stages the same stunt.
 It was clear then that here was an artist that knew cinema.

 Widows is demonstrably a crime thriller.
-In fact it is adapted from a six part Lynda La Plante television show that aired on ITV on Wednesday nights in March 1983.
+In fact it is adapted from a six part Lynda La Plante television show that aired on ITV on Wednesday nights starting in March 1983.
 As with the source material the set up sees a group of career criminals killed in a botched heist leaving their wives to complete the job they’d next planned so as to pay off some local mobsters.
 That premise in someone else’s hands would fit right in with the current wave of feminist flicks putting glamorous women in the places generally occupied by men.
 It could have been an all girls together yarn showing how they can stick it to the man, something akin to Ocean’s 8 meets 9 to 5.
 That is not McQueen’s jam though.
 (To be fair it wasn’t La Plante’s either.)
 Widows is certainly a consciously feminist film but in a less contrived more credible way.
 It is more concerned with the complexity of human experience than it is with the complexity of the crime and the fact that it examines a specifically female experience is more about context than concept.
 It focuses on emotion and frustration just as much as Shame while still subtly ticking a number of the genre boxes.

 The filming and framing is superb too.
 There is one significant conversation that takes place between a couple of the supporting players; a politician and his wife, where the woman justifiably scolds him in a commanding and empowered way despite being silent and amenable toward him at every other point in the film.
 The dialogue takes place inside a moving car but at no point do we see inside the vehicle, only hearing the words instead.
 In that short scene we learn everything we need to know about the difference between the woman that people see and the one that literally exists behind closed doors, while also getting a very different perspective on the man in question too.
 It isn’t about the moment that plays out on screen, it is about every moment in those two people’s lives that doesn’t.
 This is just one example of how the director paints his portraits with the camera rather than pointing the lens and clicking a button.
 If a picture says a thousand words then McQueen shows that the angle and simple composition of a shot can say a thousand more.
 It isn’t as contrived as mise en scène, it is something else entirely.